eunomia-bpf/eunomia-bpf/examples/README.md

 - `bpftools`: some simple tools like in BCC
 - `tests`: tests scripts of building `ecli` and `eunomia-cc`
-- `simple-runner`: a simple runner to show how to use eunomia-bpf in your project
+- `simple-runner`: a simple runner to show how to use `eunomia-bpf` library in your project to dynamically load eBPF code from a `JSON`